lilytagvoryan/cse15l-lab-reports/lab3.md

         could be a better diagnostic method in
  ```

 This command searched the file and printed one line before and after the matches of "medical" in the text file within biomed.
+This command allows the user to look at information where "medical" is specifically stated with lines of text on it, before and after.

 ***